aaaastark/Acoustic-Communication-Mimicking-Sea/README.md

     <img width="100%" hight="100%" src="https://github.com/aaaastark/Acoustic-Communication-Mimicking-Sea/assets/74346775/24c2c750-9f72-4751-ae76-7210ef3f002f">
     <figcaption>Representation of Humpback whale sounds in 1-1.5 miles North of Tortola, British Virgin Islands region</figcaption>
 </p>

-# Get Started with Relevant Project Implementation
-> If you're looking for assistance with a project implementation that aligns with your needs, feel free to get in touch with us [LinkedIn](https://www.linkedin.com/in/a-a-a-a-stark-69696617b/).
-> To get in touch with us and discuss your project implementation needs, please send an email to [4444stark@gmail.com](mailto:4444stark@gmail.com).
-> Thank you for considering our services.
-We look forward to working with you!